robusta-dev/robusta/docs/catalog/triggers/kubernetes.rst

 .. _on_kubernetes_warning_event_update:
 .. _on_kubernetes_warning_event_delete:

-* on_kubernetes_warning_event_create - when a Kubernetes event of level WARNING is created, modified, or deleted
+* on_kubernetes_warning_event - when a Kubernetes event of level WARNING is created, modified, or deleted
 * on_kubernetes_warning_event_create - when a Kubernetes event of level WARNING is created
 * on_kubernetes_warning_event_update - when a Kubernetes event of level WARNING is modified
 * on_kubernetes_warning_event_delete - when a Kubernetes event of level WARNING is deleted